GeniaPiano/school-app-new/README.md

+Project Overview:
-Project Overview: School Management CRM
+School Management CRM - fullstack project

 Compact School Management System, showcasing my skills as a junior developer.
 This small web application allows you to manage data for various types of institutions, such as language schools or dance studios.